 Presumably you weren’t wading waist-deep through leaves and debris from decades past, and no one was going around raking it up, either.

-In a healthy eco-system, there’s no need to cart up and haul off the debris—in fact, dead wood and plant matter form a vital part of that system.
+In a healthy living system, there’s no need to cart up and haul off the debris—in fact, dead wood and plant matter form a vital part of that system.

-We know this about natural areas, but what about our own yards or homesteads?
+We know this about natural areas, but what about our own backyard?